-distance of 2 metres is 28 maintained at all times frequent thorough hand washing in warm soapy water lifechanging illness or death 5 A Moderate Row Rowing or Sculling 29 someone present is maintain social distance between boats rower or coach recovers without hospital treatment (rower self isolates at home) minor illness 3 с Moderate 30 shedding the virus or has use 1 xs, if larger boats Club advice to rowers and coaches, and new rower or coach becomes infected with severe illness 4 В Moderate 31 been in contact with are someone else who is tha are are used then ensure that all rowers and cox are from the same household. club rules COVID-19 treatment by NHS NHS does not become overwhelmed with cases lifechanging illness or death 5 A Moderate Use of the toilets 32 someone present is shedding the virus or has been in contact with someone else who is only allow one person in the toilets at any one time Club advice to rowers and coaches, and new club rules.
-Provide disinfecting materials and instructions rower or coach becomes infected with COVID-19 rower or coach recovers without hospital treatment (rower self isolates at home) minor illness 3 D Substantial 33 Ensure that the toilet windows are opened so that the toilets are well ventilated. treatment by NHS NHS does not become overwhelmed with cases severe illness 4 с Substantial 34 person using the toilets disinfects every surface touched or likely to be touched (including the toilet seat) before and after each use lifechanging illness or death 5 в Substantial
+28 distance of 2 metres is maintained at all times frequent thorough hand washing in warm soapy - lifechanging illness or death 5 A Moderate Rowi I ing or Sculling water 29 someone present is maintain social distance between boats Club adding to govern rower or coach recovers without hospital treatment (rower self isolates at home) minor illness 3 С Moderate 30 shedding the virus or has use 1xs, if larger boats Club advice to rowers and coaches, and new rower or coach becomes infected with severe illness 4 В Moderate 31 been in contact with someone else who is are used then ensure that all rowers and cox are from the same household. club rules COVID-19 treatment by NHS NHS does not become overwhelmed with cases lifechanging illness or death 5 A Moderate Use of the toilets 32 someone present is shedding the virus or has been in contact with someone else who is only allow one person in the toilets at any one time Club advice to rowers and coaches, and new club rules.
+Provide disinfecting materials and instructions rower or coach becomes infected with COVID-19 rower or coach recovers without hospital treatment (rower self isolates at home) minor illness 3 D Substantial 33 Ensure that the toilet windows are opened so that the toilets are well ventilated. treatment by NHS NHS does not become overwhelmed with cases severe illness 4 С Substantial 34 person using the toilets disinfects every surface touched or likely to be touched (including the toilet seat) before and after each use lifechanging illness or death 5 В Substantial